nextflow-io/website/content/example1.md

 ### Synopsis

-* Lin 1: The script starts with a shebang declaration.
+* Line 1: The script starts with a shebang declaration.
 This allows you to launch your pipeline, as any other BASH script.

 * Line 3: Declares a pipeline parameter named <code>params.in</code> that is initialized with the value